5dropar/BackEnd/README.md

 yarn
 ```

-### Getting the backend going
-Fork the backend repository and

-## How to contribute to the project
+## How to contribute to the image database

 First you have to clone or download the BackEnd repository.
 Then you open the project in your code editor go to:
 /Fimmdropar/BackEnd/therealbackend, in your terminal.
 Once you are there write:

 ```
-npm index.js
+node index.js
 ```

 Then is should say "Example app listening on port 3000!" - Now you have started the backend server